Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Abstract

 \section{Abstract}

 We consider the 3D incompressible Navier-Stokes equations under the following $2+\frac{1}{2}$-dimensional situation: small-scale horizontal vortex blob being stretched by large-scale, anti-parallel pairs of vertical vortex tubes.
-We prove a modified version of the zeroth law induced by such vortex-stretching.
+We prove enhanced dissipation induced by such vortex-stretching.